-With one word, he has not only refused the call to his hero’s journey but also made himself complicit, for “the time has come… to decide whether you are gonna be the problem or are you are gonna be the solution.”
+With one word, our protagonist has not only refused the call to his hero’s journey but also made himself complicit, for “the time has come for each and every one of you to decide whether you are gonna be the problem or are you are gonna be the solution.”

 WHAT MAKES HBO’S CHERNOBYL THE SHOW OF THE YEAR?

-Add the always superb Stellan Skarsgård as a cynical Moscow bureaucrat, Emily Watson as a whistleblowing nuclear physicist and complete the ensemble of POV storytellers with Jessie Buckley as the wife of one of the irradiated firemen and… light the blue touch-paper, and retreat to a safe distance because Chernobyl is visceral and powerful television.
+Jared Harris plays Legasov to perfection; his dogged determination somehow always tempered, resigned to the fact he knows his efforts will be in vain.
+Add the always superb Stellan Skarsgård into the radioactive blender as a cynical Moscow bureaucrat, Emily Watson as a whistleblowing nuclear physicist and complete the ensemble of POV storytellers with Jessie Buckley as the wife of one of the irradiated firemen and… light the blue touch-paper, and retreat to a safe distance because Chernobyl is some of the most visceral and powerful television you’ll see.

-In focusing on this misplaced pride in Communism and characters who either tow or decry the official line, Craig Mazin has created an ‘mazin’, near-perfect television hotbed; a pressure cooker just waiting to go off, where every line, every action and every visual conveys the desperation, chaos and incompetence which made the disaster so much more severe.
+In focusing on this misplaced pride in Communism and characters who either tow or decry the official line, Craig Mazin has created an ‘mazin’, near-perfect television hotbed; for this is how TV differs from cinema; instead of one protagonist trying to achieve a goal and one antagonist trying to stop him, here, there is conflict at every turn.
+HBO’s Chernobyl is a pressure cooker waiting to go off, where every line, every action and every visual conveys the desperation, chaos, and incompetence which made the disaster so much more severe.

-Hindsight is 20/20 and Mazin’s script and Johan Renck’s understated direction both understand and exploit this.
-The childlike naivety of every single character, including war generals, nurses, fire-fighters and nuclear physicists makes you scream “Don’t get any closer to that reactor, you fools” at your TV as their skin melts off their faces.
-Of course, we know the effects of radiation but these innocent workers and townsfolk do not because in the words of Valery Legasov:
+Hindsight is 20/20 and Mazin’s script and Renck’s understated direction both understand and exploit this.
+The childlike naivety of every single character, including war generals, nurses, fire-fighters and nuclear physicists makes you scream “Don’t get any closer to that reactor, you fools!” as their skin melts off their faces.
+We, the audience, know the effects of radiation because of this disaster, but these innocent workers and townsfolk do not because, in the words of Valery Legasov:

 “You are dealing with something that has never happened on this planet before.”

-Featuring those so-ugly-they’re-beautiful brutalist high-rise blocks that always slightly remind me of Gerry Anderson’s Thunderbirds or architects’ miniature models of soon-to-be-constructed, 1960’s Las Vegas hotels, the Lithuanian location is as perfect as the gloomy interiors and impeccable costume design.
+Featuring those so-ugly-they’re-beautiful brutalist high-rise blocks that remind me of Thunderbirds or architects’ miniature models of soon-to-be-constructed, 1960’s Las Vegas hotels, the Lithuanian location is as perfect as the gloomy interiors and impeccable costume design.

 In addition to creating a wonderfully bleak, grim colour palette (which I’m gonna call Soviet Grey) Renck’s action scenes knock you off your feet and haul you right into the belly of the Beluga whale so expertly that you feel your own skin is going to melt off your face any minute.